bmaupin/epub-bibles/README.md

 - Uniform line spacing
 - Punctuation fixes
 - Deliberately minimal styling (colours, fonts, margins, etc) to better allow e-readers to apply their own styling
+- Other elements (section headings, references, footnotes, etc) have been left out
+  - These elements are nice but not always ideal on an e-reader with limited space, lower resolution, and less options for visually distinguighing them from the text.
+EPUB Bibles for devices other than e-readers and that have these elements can be found elsewhere, such as [ebible.org](https://ebible.org/download.php)

 ## Development